getcarina/getcarina.com/CONTRIBUTING.md

 ## Technical Review

 After pushing your content to GitHub, do not merge it by yourself.
-Your content will be merged after it has been edited and undergone a technical review.
+Your content will be merged after it has been edited and undergone a techical review.

 After committing your changes and pushing them to GitHub, the content will be reviewed by @rackerlabs/rcs-technical-review.